 “The old shall be made new, and the new shall be made holy,” wrote Rav Kook, chief rabbi of Israel in the 1920s and 30s.
 His deep insight exquisitely applies to the popular and growing field of positive psychology.
 This field is, I believe, poised to profoundly influence religion today and Judaism as we know it.

-Simply described as “the scientific study of what goes right in life [and] those things that make life most worth living,” positive psychology’s tremendous growth and appeal is amply evident in dozens of titles at the bookstore, and thousands more on Amazon.
+Simply described as “the scientific study of what goes right in life [and] those things that make life most worth living,” positive psychology’s tremendous growth and appeal is evident in dozens of titles at the bookstore and thousands more on Amazon.

-Birthed at the turn of this century by Dr. Martin Seligman, professor at the University of Pennsylvania, positive psychology has from its inception been unabashedly influenced by ancient philosophical and religious wisdom, embracing teachings and values found in Judaism.
+Birthed at the turn of this century by Dr. Martin Seligman, professor at the University of Pennsylvania, positive psychology has been influenced by ancient philosophical and religious wisdom, embracing teachings and values found in Judaism.
 Timeless Jewish virtues and values such as awe and transcendence, love and compassion, forgiveness and wisdom, and spirituality and hope all are integral to positive psychology.

-Just as Judaism has inspired some of positive psychology’s central tenets and practices, in turn this almost 20-year-old scientific field has the potential to support and strengthen our Judaism.
+Just as Judaism has inspired some of positive psychology’s central tenets and practices, this almost 20-year-old scientific field has the potential to support and strengthen our Judaism.

-Why put such stock in this new branch of psychology to positively impact Judaism?
+Why put such stock in this new branch of psychology?
 Because it applies scientific and empirical methods to many of the spiritual and ethical teachings and practices that Judaism has espoused for more than 3,000 years.
-And let’s face it: We are an evidence-based and empirically minded people.
+And let’s face it: We are an evidence-based and empirically-minded people.